auth-global/self-documenting-cryptography/design-documents/g3p.md

 domain-tag : ByteString
 ```

 The username and password are normally provided by an authenticating party.
-A complete password prehash protocol should not impose any theoretical limitation on the length of either parameter.
+A complete password prehash protocol should not impose any theoretical limitation less than the maximum input length supported by an underlying cryptographic hash function.
 If implementations impose a maximum length on the username or password, that upper limit should not be less than 2048 bytes long.

 Furthermore, both parameters must support arbitrary binary data, including null bytes.
 Every single bit must match: there must be no password-truncation or password-encoding gotchas like bcrypt.
 There must be no timing side-channels in the protocol that depend on anything more than the length of the parameters, and a complete password prehash protocol must take steps to minimize those side channels.

 The username is functionally a second password.
 The username must match, and the username and password cannot be swapped, nor bytes shuffled between them.
-Though the username is often not considered a secret, both inputs are otherwise functionally identical: if either the username or the password is a high-entropy secret, the result must be a high-entropy secret.
+Though the username is often not considered a secret, both inputs are functionally identical in the sense that if either the username or the password is a high-entropy secret, the result must be a high-entropy secret.

 From the perspective of our primary, classical security model of password hashing, the domain tag is functionally a third password.
-In normal use cases, the domain tag is intended to be a constant (or near-constant) specified by a deployment of a password prehashing protocol.
-Though the domain tag may contain arbitrary binary data, we recommend specifying a domain tag that consists of UTF8-encoded plaintext strings, possibly separated by null bytes, due to our _traceable-or-useless_ secondary security model.
+In normal use cases, the domain tag is intended to be a constant (or near-constant) specified by a deployment of a password prehashing protocol, thus serving as a form of salt.
+Though the domain tag may contain arbitrary binary data, we recommend specifying a domain tag that consists of UTF8-encoded plaintext strings, possibly seperated by null bytes, due to the cryptoacoustic properties of the domain tag that our  _traceable-or-useless_ security goal depends upon.

 The domain tag is normally expected to start with an RFC 3490-compliant DNS name under your control, an RFC 3986-compliant URI that points to documentation relevant to the deployment, or at least an RFC-6530 email address to report security incidents to.
 Additional data may be included in a domain tag after an ASCII space ("\x20"), CR LF newline ("\x0D0A"), or horizontal tab character ("\x09").